IN ORDER TO GET THE BEST PHOTOS FROM ME, PLEASE BE ON A DIFFERENT LEVEL OR OUTSIDE AND AWAY FROM ANY WINDOWS WHILE I'M SHOOTING.

 GETTING READY FOR PICTURES

 - FRIDGE: Remove everything from the top of the fridge, and the magnets/paper from the front and sides.
-It's an often overlooked detail, but makes a huge difference.

 - FANS: Remove any portable fans from the space and TURN OFF all the ceiling fans.
 Portable fans plant the seed that the home is not comfortable, and ceiling fans look funky in pictures when they are spinning.